-Materials handling and transport routes, access and evacuation routes
+Materials handling and transport routes, access and evacuation routes a) the need for types and number of lifting and transport equipment units, including cranes and elevators.

 The terms transport, access and evacuation routes also include stairs, doors, hatches, etc.

 When designing for materials handling and personnel traffic as mentioned in the first subsection, the following factors should be taken into consideration: